ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entry-tracking.md

 NOTE: **Note:** If you have page caching enabled this feature will not work.

+Some people have tags that are used to mimic a single-entry page without it being dynamic (e.g. by using `dynamic="no"` parameter).
+If you need Entry View Tracking to work for ANY combination that results in only one entry being returned by the tag (including channel query caching), you would need to set [`relaxed_track_views`](general/system-configuration-overrides.md#relaxed_track_views) configuration override.

 ## Tracking Views

 The view tracking feature must be enabled in a specific instance of the `{exp:channel:entries}` tag using the `track_views` parameter.
 Within the `track_views` parameter you will indicate which one of the four "instances" of the view counter you would like to use, like this